77Rev/77Rev/README.md

 ### 🔰 Miscellaneous
 - 🔭 For my MSc thesis I constructed a new, general EFT model for non-Abelian gauge theories with many (N_f > 6) fermions.
 It is an extension of ChPT with an light scalar particle using the most general form of coupling.
+- 🌱 I’m currently learning how to use Rivet and Pythia (among other things) for proton-proton and heavy ion collision data analysis.
 - 🌱 I’m currently learning Lattice Field Theory and String Theory.
 - 💻 I'm learning the following programming languages (whenever I have time): Rust, Assembly, HTML.
 - 💻 I use Arch Linux currently, but I am also familiar with Alpine Linux and Debian based distros.